 The Canadian Association of Movers (CAM) may be able to assist in resolving a problem you are having with a moving company by facilitating communication between the parties involved.

 CAM is a not-for-profit non-regulatory trade association.
 CAM members are not rogue operations – they are certified by CAM as reputable, professional moving services.
 If the mover involved is a CAM member, CAM will act upon the complaint (exceptions: as standard practice, CAM will not get involved in complaints about military moves involving the Department of National Defence, nor in complaints where an offer has been made by the mover to resolve the issue and the customer has accepted that offer).
-Following CAM's complaint resolution process, a complaint about a CAM member must be submitted to CAM in writing as it is forwarded to the member in its entirety.
+Following CAM's complaint assistance process, a complaint about a CAM member must be submitted to CAM in writing as it is forwarded to the member in its entirety.

 - the government consumer protection agency in the province where the mover is located,